jsalt-coml/babytrain_multilabel/README.md

 ## Installation

-First and foremost, make sure that the file `~/.pyannote/database.yml` contains these 2 lines :
+First and foremost, make sure that the file `~/.pyannote/database.yml` contains these 2 lines (if running your experiments on the CLSP cluster) :

 ```bash
 Databases: